maggiemachuca/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the DeviceProcessEvents table for any ProcessCommandLine that contained the string “tor-browser-windows-x86_64-portable-14.5.5.exe”.
+Searched the `DeviceProcessEvents` table for any ProcessCommandLine that contained the string `tor-browser-windows-x86_64-portable-14.5.5.exe`.
 Based on the logs returned, at `2025-08-16T03:31:29.1616741Z`, an employee “krispy” on the machine named “krisp-machine-3” launched the Tor Browser portable installer (version 14.5.5) from their Downloads folder silently, with no additional command-line options.
 The executable’s fingerprint is `SHA-256: 6d38a13c6a5865b373ef1e1ffcd31b3f359abe896571d27fa666ce71c486a40d`

 **Query used to locate event:**